 Thank you for being my Jewish mother.

-Thank you for lecturing me about my choices in men
+Thank you for lecturing me about my choices in men…or boys as the case may be.

 And, most of all, thank you for the love you give to me so freely.